Magnesium Glycinate: Benefits, Dosage, and Why the Form Matters

 Who Tends to Fall Short on Magnesium

-A meaningful share of US adults do not reach the recommended daily intake of magnesium from food alone.
-Modern eating patterns lean heavily on refined and processed foods, which lose much of the magnesium found in whole grains, leafy greens, legumes, nuts, and seeds.
-Even people who eat reasonably well can drift below target if their diet is light on those magnesium-rich staples.
+A real share of US adults don't hit the recommended daily intake of magnesium from food alone.
+Modern eating leans hard on refined and processed foods, which shed much of the magnesium you'd find in whole grains, leafy greens, legumes, nuts, and seeds.
+Even people who eat pretty well can drift under target when their plates are light on those magnesium-rich staples.

-Certain situations can push intake or status lower.
+Some situations push intake or status down further.
 Older adults often absorb less and may eat less overall.
-People who train hard or sweat heavily lose minerals, including magnesium, through perspiration.
-High intakes of alcohol or caffeine, ongoing stress, and some common medications can also affect magnesium balance.
-None of this is a diagnosis, but it does explain why magnesium is one of the nutrients people most often find worth supporting.
+People who train hard or sweat a lot lose minerals, magnesium included, right through their skin.
+Heavy alcohol or caffeine, ongoing stress, and a handful of common medications can all nudge magnesium balance around too.
+None of that is a diagnosis.
+It just explains why magnesium is one of the nutrients people most often decide is worth supporting.

-The honest way to think about it: a magnesium supplement is there to fill the gap between what your diet provides and what your body needs, not to replace a balanced plate.
-If you suspect your intake is low or you have a health condition or take prescription medication, it is always worth a conversation with your healthcare provider before adding anything new.
+Here's the honest framing.
+A magnesium supplement exists to close the gap between what your diet hands you and what your body needs, not to stand in for a balanced plate.
+If you think your intake is low, or you have a health condition, or you take a prescription, it's always worth a quick conversation with your healthcare provider before you add anything new.

 Typical Serving Sizes and How to Take It

-Magnesium intake is measured in elemental magnesium, the actual amount of the mineral in a serving, not the total weight of the compound.
-This is an important detail when comparing products, because a big-looking dose on the label can still deliver only a modest amount of usable magnesium depending on the form.
-Always read the supplement facts panel for the elemental magnesium per serving rather than the headline number.
+Magnesium is measured in elemental magnesium, the actual amount of the mineral in a serving, not the total weight of the compound.
+That detail matters a lot when you're comparing products, because a dose that looks big on the label can still hand you only a modest amount of usable magnesium depending on the form.
+Always read the supplement facts panel for elemental magnesium per serving rather than the headline number on the front.

-For general daily support, many people use servings that provide somewhere in the range of roughly 100 to 350 mg of elemental magnesium, often split or taken in the evening since the glycinate form pairs naturally with a wind-down routine.
-There is an established tolerable upper limit for magnesium from supplements, so more is not better, and it is sensible to start on the lower end and stay within the serving size on the label.
-Taking it with a little food can make it sit even more comfortably.
+For general daily support, a lot of people use servings somewhere in the rough range of 100 to 350 mg of elemental magnesium, often split up or taken in the evening, since the glycinate form fits a wind-down routine so naturally.
+There's an established tolerable upper limit for magnesium from supplements, so piling on more isn't better.
+Start at the lower end, stay inside the serving size on the label, and take it with a little food if you want it to sit even easier.

-Our magnesium glycinate is formulated to be gentle and easy to take consistently, which is really the whole point of choosing the glycinate form.
-And because magnesium is something you replenish steadily over time rather than in one big hit, stocking up makes sense: our bundle pricing takes 25% off your second unit and 50% off your third, so keeping a steady supply on hand costs less than buying one bottle at a time.
+Our magnesium glycinate is built to be gentle and simple to take day after day, which is really the entire reason to choose the glycinate form.
+And since magnesium is something you replenish steadily rather than in one big hit, buying ahead makes sense: our bundle pricing is buy 1, get the next 25% off, so every second unit comes in at 25% off and keeping a steady supply on hand runs cheaper than grabbing one bottle at a time.

-As with any supplement, magnesium glycinate is intended to support normal physiological function, not to diagnose, treat, cure, or prevent any disease.
-If you are pregnant, nursing, managing a medical condition, or taking medication, check with your healthcare provider first.
+Like any supplement, magnesium glycinate is meant to support normal physiological function, not to diagnose, treat, cure, or prevent any disease.
+If you're pregnant, nursing, managing a medical condition, or taking medication, clear it with your healthcare provider first.

 Shop: Magnesium Glycinate